WinchellWang/winchellwang.github.io/_posts/2023-07-08-deploy_vicuna_13b.md

 ![Vicuna](https://toursinsalta.com/wp-content/uploads/2017/05/vicunas-puna-argentina.jpg)

 Vicuña is a domesticated species of South American camelid (just kidding).
-[Vicuña](https://lmsys.org/blog/2023-03-30-vicuna/) is a large language model (LLM) developed by UCB, based on the open-source LLM model called [LLaMA](https://ai.facebook.com/blog/large-language-model-llama-meta-ai/), which was developed by Meta.
-The team behind this model states that Vicuña-13B performs at 90% of the level of GPT-4.
+[Vicuña](https://lmsys.org/blog/2023-03-30-vicuna/) is a large language model (LLM) developed by UCB, based on the open-source LLM model called [LLaMA](https://ai.facebook.com/blog/large-language-model-llama-meta-ai/), which was developed by Meta. **The team behind this model states that Vicuña-13B performs at 90% of the level of GPT-4**.
 Considering that ChatGPT is a business product running on their servers, with no guarantee of data privacy, there is value in running a chatbot locally.

 # 2. Hardware & Software Requirement